Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 Is Too Much Communication a Bad Thing?

-Take some time to think on it, grab a soda from the machine, or read an article in Firehouse and than come back to the question.
+Take some time to think about it, grab a soda from the machine, or read an article in Firehouse and then come back to the question.
 It's hard to think of too much communication as a possibility, yet alone a danger to us on the fire ground, but too much of any good thing can be a bad thing.
 Misapplied virtue turns to vice.
-Communication is a tool and we need to realize any tool can be mishandled if the proper training has not been enforced.
+Communication is a tool, and we need to realize any tool can be mishandled if the proper training has not been enforced.

 In this installment of Let's Talk Fire, I am going to demonstrate a few times in my experience that communication turned out to be a bad thing.
-One instance it was a lack of training, in one it was a bit too much detail in the training, and in the other it was a case of relativity.
+One instance was a lack of training, in another, it was a bit too much detail in the training, and in the other, it was a case of relativity.

 Before we begin, I want to stress how vital it is that every firefighter in your department be on the same page when it comes to communication policies and procedures.
 They need to know how to call a mayday, how to request mutual aid, and even how to speak properly on the radio to avoid confusion and conflict.
 These things take practice and are a vital part of a successful fire department.